States Where Payday Loans are Illegal

 READ MORE: Struggling with payday loan debt?
 Learn more about payday loan relief

-How tribal payday lenders skirt state laws
+Tribal payday lenders can bypass state laws

 Pro tip: Before committing to any short-term loan, research the lender to ensure your lender is following your state’s laws.
 The lender’s Better Business Bureau (BBB) page can be a good starting point.

-Payday loan alternatives
+Better payday loan alternatives

 The bottom line

-A payday loan may sound like the answer to your troubles, but it seldom is.
-They lead to a cycle of debt and regret.
-More than 90% of payday loan borrowers end up regretting their original payday loan.
 However, if a payday loan is your only option, make sure they’re legal in your state and read the terms carefully to ensure you aren’t dealing with an unregulated tribal lender.

 Scroll to Top